web3privacy/grants/README.md

 ### Ecosystem fit / Why this is important now
 Despite the foundational role that privacy is meant to play in shaping Web3, genuinely impactful initiatives remain scarce.
 Many projects leverage the concept of privacy as a buzzword or for public relations advantage, rather than addressing tangible issues or enacting substantial changes at the infrastructural and transactional level.
+That's why a ranking system of all privacy-related projects in the Web3 could help a lot the users to discern.

 <img width="1129" alt="Screenshot 2023-01-28 at 16 26 46" src="https://github.com/web3privacy/grants/assets/101947219/8c0aeabe-8ab4-4ef4-b1aa-0c8390318418">